 “We’re asking our members to disregard the paragraph in the printed manual,” he added.
 “Now I’m deeply saddened and hurt by this error and for any pain that it may have caused our members and for others.
 I would just like to reiterate our position as a church is clear.
 We do condemn all racism, past and present, in any form, and we disavow any theory advanced that black or dark skin is a sign of a curse.
 We are brothers and sisters, and I consider you friends.
 I love and appreciate you,” he said, drawing applause from those gathered.

-So, this was, in Elder Stevenson’s words, a mistake in the manual, which escaped the attention of Church leaders.
+So, in Elder Stevenson’s words, this was a mistake in the manual, which escaped the attention of Church leaders.

 Have a class member read Acts 20:7-12.
 Have you ever killed anyone with a sacrament meeting speech?
 How did it make you feel?
 What steps can you take in the future to ensure that it does not happen again?

-And this went all the way through the review process, and was included in the final galleys, when Peterson, surprised, suggested that perhaps it should not be included.
+This text went all the way through the review process, and was included in the final galleys, when Peterson, surprised, suggested that perhaps it should not be included.

 A third example of a different sort.
 The 1980 Old Testament Institute manual (which is still the current manual) included a 2000-word excerpt from a Seventh-day Adventist creationism pamphlet about science and evolution (Harold Coffin, Creation: The Evidence from Science)